Mibew/docs.mibew.org/src/development/core-architecture.md

 Encoded package is sent as the body of HTTP(S) POST request.
 The **Server** side application invokes all requested functions and generates the response package in JSON format.
-If the **Server** side application needs to call something at the client side, requests for these calls should be included in the response package.
+If the **Server** side application needs to call something at the **Client** side, requests for these calls should be included in the response package.

 At the **Server** side `\Mibew\RequestProcessor\ClientSideProcessor` class is responsible for the interaction.
-Actually it's an abstract class, so requests from different client side applications are served by different requests
+Actually it's an abstract class, so requests from different **Client** side applications are served by different requests
 processors:

 * `\Mibew\RequestProcessor\ThreadProcessor` is used to interact with the